 Murder and the Menendez Brother

 This isn’t technically a show, it’s a podcast that deserves a mention.
-It’s one of the network’s trending podcast.
-The series is centered on the murder of Jose and Kitty Menendez who were killed by their Erik and Lyle (their sons).
+It’s one of the network’s trending podcasts.
+The series is centered on the murder of Jose and Kitty Menendez who were killed by Erik and Lyle (their sons).
 The podcast takes you deep into the story that has captivated the audience for three decades.
 Each episode reveals a twist and turn.

 Vinnie Politian is the host of the series.
-Menendez’s case was one of the most-watched trials in the networks.
+Menendez’s case was one of the most-watched trials on the networks.
 That’s why they are doing a podcast series on this case as well.
 When you are listening to these series, make sure you are away from all distractions.
 It’s best to let the kids watch Disney Plus in a separate room when you are listening to the podcast.

 Court TV has a world of court entertainment for you.
 When all the analysis and reporting overwhelms you, listen to music on TV One.
 That should work as a great break from all the drama!